formaxcn/yuheng/README.md

   ghcr.io/formaxcn/yuheng
 ```

 When you mount an empty `data` directory, the container will automatically initialize the database with default settings.
-If you mount a directory that already contains a `nutrition.db` file, the container will use that existing database file instead.
+If you mount a directory that already contains a `nutrition.db` file, the database will remain untouched.

 ### Environment Variables